Tourism in Egypt: History

-Impact of revolutions on tourism
+Impact of the Egyptian Revolution of 2011

+The 2011 Egyptian revolution that included attacks on foreign journalists such as British journalist Natasha Smith and South African Lara Logan in Cairo's Tahrir Midan (Liberation Square), along with the series of 2012–13 Egyptian protests, have negatively affected tourism.
+The new regime has worked hard to create stability and the Red Sea resorts, in particular, have had increasing tourist numbers.

-During the Egyptian Revolution of 2011, the number of visitors plummeted by over 37% that year falling from 14 million in 2010 to 9 million by the end of 2011.
+During the Egyptian Revolution of 2011, the number of visitors plummeted by over 37 percent, falling from 14 million in 2010 to 9 million by the end of 2011.
 This has impacted a diverse range of businesses directly or indirectly dependent on tourism, from travel accommodation and tourist attractions to car rental and air transportation, as well as health and wellness industries.
 Tour operators offering heavy discounts to encourage tourists back have been somewhat successful at the Red Sea resorts where prices remain lower compared to 2011.

-In the first half of 2014, the number of tourists further declined by 25% as compared with the same period in 2013, while revenues shrank by 25% as well.
+In the first half of 2014, the number of tourists further declined by 25 percent compared with the same period in 2013, while revenues also shrank by 25 percent.

 In 2013, Egypt ranked 85th as the world's best country in terms of tourism and traveling, falling ten places from its ranking of 75 in 2011.
 However, it regained some ground in the 2017 rankings being rated 75th overall.
 As of the 2019 rankings, Egypt ranks 65th overall.

-Israelis can cross into Egypt for 14 days without a visa at certain areas near Taba and they come to enjoy areas on the Red Sea Riviera.
+Israelis can cross into Egypt for 14 days without a visa at certain areas near Taba.
+They mostly come to enjoy areas on the Red Sea Riviera.
 In 2017, the first group of Israelis visited the more popular tourist attractions with the aid of strong security.
 It had been 18 months since any group of Israeli tourists had visited Egypt.

 In 2017, Bloomberg said Egypt has "shed its years of social and political unrest" and made the top 20 list of 2017 travel destinations.

 The latest United Nations World Tourism Organization (UNWTO) has revealed that Egypt is one of the world's fast-growing tourist destination.
 In 2017, the number rose to 8 million tourists compared to the previous year which was about 5.26 million.